Therapy Journaling Made Easy: The Ultimate Guided Journal for Mental Health

 This was the case for me 7 years ago.
 I tried traditional therapy for around 12 months before realising that it wasn’t for me.
 Then I discovered therapy journaling, and I never looked back!

 In this guide, my aim is to make journaling for therapy simple.
-I will share 3 effective therapy journaling strategies, top tips for journaling effectively and explain why The Elevate Method is a great place to start if you’re looking to journal for mental health.
+I will share 3 effective therapy journaling strategies and top tips for journaling effectively.

 What is Therapy Journaling?